Power Plant Live!

 Power Plant Live! is a collection of bars, restaurants and other businesses in the Inner Harbor section of downtown Baltimore, Maryland.
 It was developed by The Cordish Companies and opened in phases during 2001, 2002, and 2003.
 The entertainment complex gets its name from the nearby "Power Plant" (Pratt Street Power Plant) building, three blocks south on municipal Pier 4 on East Pratt Street facing the Inner Harbor, which was also later re-developed by Cordish.

-The complex is located along Market Place and is served by the Baltimore Metro Subway's Shot Tower/Market Place station.
+The complex is located along Market Place and is served by the Baltimore Metro SubwayLink's Shot Tower/Market Place station.